 After that, it became the final resting place for men and women who put France on the map.

 2. The Pantheon was built as a ‘thank you’ gesture

 In 1744, King Louis XV was sick.
-He vowed that if he regained his health he will replace the ruined church of the Abbey of St Genevieve with a building worthy of the patron Saint of Paris.
+However, he vowed that if he regained his health, he would replace the ruined church of the Abbey of St Genevieve with a building worthy of the patron Saint of Paris.

 As luck would have it, he regained his health.
 Without losing much time, he commissioned the building.